setafd/bookmark-chrome-ext/readme.md

-# Chromium Extension: Bookmark manager
+# Chromium Extension: Bookmark dashboard

 ## Overview
 This Chromium-based browser extension replaces the default "New Tab" page with custom page.